 The first path some brokers choose is to avoid the tech conversation altogether and focus solely on being the benefits expert.
 While this allows you to focus on what you know best, this approach leaves the door wide open for benefit consultants who are willing to have that conversation.

 In fact, your prospects are getting advice to avoid brokers who can’t have the technology conversation.
-In SHRM’s Ultimate Guide to Hiring a Benefits Broker, the following advice is put forth for HR professionals: “Ensure your broker understands the HR technology landscape.
+In SHRM’s Ultimate Guide to Hiring a Benefits Broker, the following advice is put forth for HR professionals: “Ensure your broker understands the HR technology landscape, including HR automation.
 You’ll want to know whether they can assist you in building and maintaining streamlined, efficient and high-quality HR processes.”

 When you avoid the technology conversation altogether, your clients may likely end up using either a “free” system provided by one of their carriers or an enrollment firm, or perhaps an add-on BenAdmin module in their existing payroll system.
 More often than not, these options offer subpar functionality that can’t support the varying complexities across the spectrum of available benefits, may lack data integration capabilities, and tend to have cumbersome reporting tools with limited options for accessing data.
 This creates a need for manual workarounds and duplicate data entry – which results in time-consuming processes for HR while increasing the potential for human error.
 Not to mention, it handcuffs the employer to specific carrier(s) or vendors.